 Your legal representative may also instruct a motor engineer to inspect your vehicle to confirm the area of impact and extent of the damage.
 It is worth exploring this before repairs are completed.
 At the very least, take photos of the damage before repairs are completed.

 Later on, an investigator may be instructed to attend the collision scene to prepare a road plan, with measurements, and photographs.
 Often helpful if you are also able to attend so a clear plan can be prepared.

-Liability and Proving Fault
+Liability and proving fault

 These arguments are typical when a crash happens on a roundabout, road junction or country road.

-It is worth bearing in mind that you may need to attend court to give evidence.
+It's worth bearing in mind that you may need to attend court to give evidence.
 Instructing a specialist road traffic accident solicitor is vital in guiding you through this process.